2pai/wit-iot/readme-en.md

 };
 ```

-In this code we wrap function `publish` and `subscribe` in the `mqtt.client`, it will enable us to reuse the function in another module.
+In this code, we wrap function `publish` and `subscribe` in the `mqtt.client`, it will enable us to reuse the function in another module.

 We handle the incoming message from the IoT device, incoming report message with kind `pompa-stats` will be inserted to MongoDB.
 Then, the payload which includes data from statistics of IoT Device will be forwarded to the Dashboard (Frontend) using MQTT with topic `web`